bright/new-www/_posts/2018-02-06-how-to-publish-a-library-to-a-maven-repository.md

 # Travis build

 Every project should have at least some form of [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).
 For open source software there are at least couple of free build servers available.
 [Travis](https://travis-ci.org) is probably the most popular one.
-For gradle project Tarvis will by default call `build`.
+For gradle project Travis will by default call `build`.
 If you would like to upload the build artifacts to Bintray whenever successful build completes you need to add a line to `script` section of the `.travis.yml` like so:

 ```yaml
 script: